My parents are my biggest role models

 6. Online Cashback websites - Online shopping now almost replaced physical shopping.
 It has a two-fold advantage as I earn cash by going through these websites and at the same time, I earn cash or points by using my cashback credit card.

-7. Facebook Marketplace – I am sure just like me you have lots of items that you no longer use at home.
+7. Facebook Marketplace - I am sure just like me you have lots of items that you no longer use at home.
 Some of these items are still new and still have price tags attached to it.
-You are not only clearing any of your unwanted items consequently also making money at the same time.
+You are not only clearing any of your unwanted items but also making money at the same time.

 My Final Thoughts:

 Achieving financial freedom and independence cannot be achieved solely on your earned active income.
 It’s only through creating and building multiple sources of income that you can truly achieve financial independence, the chance to retire early and live the life that you fully deserved.